The world's most beautiful city?

 But that just reminds of the variety of things to do.
 If it's too cloudy to hike on the mountain, then there's art galleries, wineries and beaches.
 Swim with a penguin, burrow deep into the city's history, or just walk along cobblestone streets and take it all in.

 Recent water shortages may have tested the city's resolve, but it's still one of the planet's most extraordinary destinations.

-Here are 30 of the best things to do in Cape Town.
+Here are 30 of the best things to do in Cape Town when you travel here:

 Table Mountain